 - Teeth clenching

-Many of these effects of abuse of ecstasy happen while you’re high on the drug.
-It often creates awful hangovers the next day.
-Long-term effects of abuse of ecstasy are:
+Many of these effects of ecstasy abuse happen while you’re high on the drug.
+It often creates awful hangovers the next day, but this is just the beginning.
+Long-term effects of ecstasy addiction are:

 - Thought and memory problems

 - Learning, sleep, and emotional problems

 - Kidney failure

 Our staff offers treatment plans that are completely designed for your substance abuse history.

 On-Site Detox Program

 Removing toxins from prolonged substance abuse is key to successful recovery, and you can receive it while you’re here.

 Accept Most Insurances